wongjiahau/Pineapple/docs/features/BasicFunctions.md

 - Secondly, when others read your code, they can understand faster

 <hr>
-## Polyfunc (4 or more params)
+## Polyfunc (4 or more parameters)
-Polyfunc is a function that takes 4 or more params.
+Polyfunc is a function that takes 4 or more parameters.
 It is similar as Trifunc, but it needs 2 or more **sub-function-identifier**.
 For example,
 ```scala